Create a CI/CD pipeline for Python with Azure DevOps Starter

 DevOps Projects automatically configures a CI build and release trigger.
 You're now ready to collaborate with a team on a Python app by using a CI/CD process that automatically deploys your latest work to your website.

 DevOps Starter creates a Git repository in Azure Repos or GitHub.
 To view the repository and make code changes to your application, do the following:

-On the left side of the DevOps Starter dashboard, select the link for your master branch.
+On the left side of the DevOps Starter dashboard, select the link for your main branch.
 This link opens a view to the newly created Git repository.